 Average Weather in Riga Latvia

-In Riga, the temperature typically varies from 21°F to 74°F over the course of the year, and is rarely below 2°F or above 83°F.
+In Riga, the summers are comfortable and partly cloudy and the winters are long, freezing, dry, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 21°F to 74°F and is rarely below 2°F or above 83°F.

 The warm season lasts for 3.4 months, from May 24 to September 7, with an average daily high temperature above 65°F. The hottest day of the year is July 25, with an average high of 74°F and low of 56°F.

 The cold season lasts for 4.0 months, from November 17 to March 16, with an average daily high temperature below 39°F. The coldest day of the year is February 7, with an average low of 21°F and high of 31°F.

 Average High and Low Temperature